 Today was the second protest organized by Unite the Union in the past month.

 Standing alongside the protesters, Rob Kelly, the regional organizer for Unite the Union, lambasted Trinity for their slow reaction to the Inquirer’s findings.

 “It’s arguably the most prestigious place of education in the country.
 We highlighted this in March of this year with Trinity.
 They ignored us”, he told The University Times.

 “We have established [GMG Mechanical] have broken the law, they are still breaking the law, and yet they are working here with impunity”, he said.

 Speaking about possible future actions, Kelly said that workers needed to “make things a little more uncomfortable” for Trinity.

 “We’ll need to start looking at going to the ministers and the government.
 You have contractors breaking the law on a publicly funded contract.”

 “This company is breaking the law.
 It’s as simple as.
 The law of this land is workers need to get paid this amount of money.
 They’re not being paid it.
 We’ve established that, but yet they’re still here today working.”

 In March, College raised concerns of a “significant risk” that Printing House Square would not be completed on schedule and that the accommodation would not be available to students coming to college this September.

-The building was initially planned for completion last year, but the development faced a series of setbacks in the form of opposition from An Taisce and rejection by An Bord Pleanála, which argued that the construction would risk compromising the existing aesthetic of Dublin city centre.
+The building was initially planned for completion last year, but the development faced a series of setbacks in the form of opposition from An Taisce and rejection by An Bord Pleanála, which argued that the construction would risk compromising the existing aesthetic.